eclipse-archived/ceylon-lang.org/blog/2014-08-10-progress-report.md

   change to `if (exists)`, change module version, assign to `for`/`try`/`if (exists)`/`if (nonempty)`/`if (is)`.
 - Run As Ceylon Test on node.js.
+- Support for running all tests in a project or source folder.
 - New default color scheme for syntax highlighting and many other aesthetic improvements.